 Summary

 The world of prostitution in Costa Rica is a complex and multi-faceted one.
 It is a world that is characterized by vibrant nightlife, legal ambiguities, and a myriad of ethical debates.
-From the bustling bars and clubs of San Jose to the controversial Hotel del Rey, the nightlife scene in Costa Rica presents a unique blend of leisure and controversy.
+From the bustling bars and clubs of San Jose to the controversial days of the Hotel del Rey, the nightlife scene in Costa Rica presents a unique blend of leisure and controversy.

 In conclusion, it’s important to remember that behind the lights, the music, and the allure of the night, there are real people with real stories.
 Understanding these stories, the challenges they face, and the complex world they navigate is the first step towards creating a more informed and empathetic perspective on the sex industry in Costa Rica.